Erlangen station: History

-Planning

-The station's track layout and infrastructure are being modified in preparation for the opening of Nuremberg–Erfurt high-speed railway and the extension of the S-Bahn to Forchheim.
-The two outer tracks (1 and 4) will continue to be used by long-distance and fast regional services and the two middle tracks (2 and 3) are reserved for the S-Bahn, for which the existing platform has been raised to the same height as the S-Bahn.
-The double track connection between track 2 and 3 at the southern end of the platform is to be removed and replaced by connections between all tracks to the north of the station.
-A reversing track is to be built for S-Bahn trains terminating in Erlangen between the bridge over Martinsbühler Straße and the bridge over the Schwabach.
+The station's track layout and infrastructure were modified in preparation for the opening of Nuremberg–Erfurt high-speed railway and the extension of the S-Bahn to Forchheim.
+As a result, the two outer tracks (1 and 4) continue to be used by long-distance and fast regional services and the two middle tracks (2 and 3) are reserved for the S-Bahn, for which the existing platform has been raised to the same height as the S-Bahn.
+The double track connection between track 2 and 3 at the southern end of the platform was removed and replaced by connections between all tracks to the north of the station.
+A reversing track was built for S-Bahn trains terminating in Erlangen between the bridge over Martinsbühler Straße and the bridge over the Schwabach.
+As part of the development, track 1 was rebuilt so that trains can travel through the station at a speed of 160 km/h.